Image

 How Substrate Structure Affects Root Development

-A 'chunky mix' is better designed for established plants.
-It prioritizes long-term drainage, structural stability, and resistance to compaction over time.
-Large bark chunks, coarse materials, and oversized aggregate create wide air gaps that are excellent once a dense root system already exists, but they can be too discontinuous for newly forming roots.
-Water films break easily, and fine root initials can struggle to bridge gaps between particles.
+A 'chunky mix' is built for established plants.
+It prioritises long-term drainage, structural stability, and resistance to compaction over time.
+Large bark chunks and coarse aggregate create wide air gaps that work well once a dense root system already exists, but they are the wrong tool at the propagation stage.
+Water films between large particles break easily, and fine root initials can struggle to bridge the gaps.

 Pro Tip: Roots do not need "gentle watering."
 They need oxygenated moisture.